 Today, her attention to detail and her ability to capture movement in still portraits has garnered great attention.
 Robyn has been commissioned to create artwork for collectors nationwide, and several of her pieces have been purchased for private collections.
 Robyn received the John Steven Jones Purchase award and the Silver Medal award in drawing at the 26th Annual Bosque Art Classic for her work, "Spring Time at Hale's."
 Her portrait "Bad Idea, Both Times" won Best of Show at the Annual Western Spirit Art Show and Sale at the Cheyenne Frontier Days Old West Museum.

-Robyn lives amongst horses and stock dogs on a farm in Pierce City, Missouri, where she spends her time capturing her husband, Matt, a working cowboy, and his coworkers in her art.
+Robyn lives on a farm in Pierce City, Missouri, where she spends her time capturing her husband, Matt, a working cowboy, and his coworkers in her art.

 See More Artists